REVrobotics/opensource.revrobotics.com/README.md

 ## Device firmware
 ### REV Blinkin LED Driver firmware
 The full Arduino firmware for the REV Blinkin LED driver.
-Using modified firmware on your Blinkin may not be legal for FTC competition use.
+Using modified firmware on your Blinkin may not be legal for competition use.

 [Blinkin-Firmware](https://github.com/REVrobotics/Blinkin-Firmware)